Megamjm/Comfyvn-ToolProject/docs/studio_phase7_advisory.md

 Liability Gate & User Choice
 ---------------------------
 - Gate status is stored in `data/settings/config.json` via `comfyvn/core/policy_gate.py`.
-- Users retain full control—actions are always `allow=true`—but warnings must be surfaced when `requires_ack` is true.
+- Exports and imports are blocked (`allow=false`) until the legal acknowledgement is recorded; other actions continue to return warnings while permitting the workflow.
 - Override requests should capture the user’s identity and notes for auditing.

 SFW/NSFW Filters